sherlock-audit/2023-05-Index-judging/README.md

 Fixed in below pr by keeping track of the current eMode category id and then getting the data for that specific eMode (if eMode category is not 0): https://github.com/IndexCoop/index-coop-smart-contracts/pull/142

+**IAm0x52**

+Fix looks good.
+If emode is activated then it will use emode ltv and liquidation threshold

 # Issue H-2: _calculateMaxBorrowCollateral calculates repay incorrectly and can lead to set token liquidation

 Source: https://github.com/sherlock-audit/2023-05-Index-judging/issues/254